Student Collections Study Award

 The NHM Collections Study Awards were instituted to provide funding for undergraduate and graduate students to visit and study the collections of the Natural History Museum of Los Angeles County, La Brea Tar Pits & Museum, and William S. Hart Ranch and Museum (together, the Natural History Museums of L.A.
 County).
 Collections visits must be arranged through the appropriate department's collections manager.

-There are two award deadlines each year: April 1st (CANCELLED) and October 1st.
+There are two award deadlines each year: April 1 and October 1 .
 Prospective applicants should contact the relevant curator and collections manager of the collections they wish to visit before assembling proposal materials.

-Applications should be submitted as a single combined PDF document via email to Tyler Hayden (firstname.lastname@example.org).
+Applications should be submitted as a single combined PDF document via email to Nate Smith (firstname.lastname@example.org).

 The NHM Student Collections Study Award is open to all undergraduate and graduate students who are currently enrolled in an accredited degree-granting program.
 International undergraduate and graduate students are welcome to apply, but should contact museum curators if assistance is required to obtain a letter of invitation that could be used in a visa application.